 If an entity has to file a Montana Partnership Information and Composite Tax Return (Form PR-1) for tax years beginning with 2014 or later and the entity has more than 100 partners during the tax year, then Form PR-1 is required to be e-filed.
 The partnership may be eligible to receive a hardship waiver.
-For more information about e-filing, please go to our website at revenue.mt.gov or call the department toll free (866) 859-2254 (in Helena, 444-6900).
+For more information about e-filing, go to revenue.mt.gov or call the department toll free (866) 859-2254 (in Helena, 444-6900).